RedBellPepperoni/ChatApplication/README.md

 ![](https://github.com/RedBellPepperoni/ChatApplication/blob/main/ClientMsg.png)

 <br>

-## Client Message
+## Server Message Format

-> The server sends the cleint color, clientusername length, client username and  messages with length prefixing to the clients
+> The server sends the client color, client username length, client username and the raw messages with length prefixing to the clients

 <br>